davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   targets.
 Normally the facilities of the machine's usual C compiler are used, but this cannot be done directly in cross-compilation.
 You must make your own arrangements to provide suitable library functions for cross-compilation.
-The embedded targets sparc-*-aout and sparclite-*-* do provide software floating-point support.
+The embedded targets :samp:`sparc-*-aout` and :samp:`sparclite-*-*` do provide software floating-point support.

   :option:`-msoft-float` changes the calling convention in the output file;
   therefore, it is only useful if you compile *all* of a program with